THE MODERN MINT BLOG

 For those of you who wish to be ‘natural’ gardeners, the designer Henk Gerritsen laid out four commandments in his book Henk Gerritsen: Essay on Gardening.

 1) The use of fertilisers and chemical herbicides is a mortal sin

 2) Try to disturb the soil as little as possible

 Not a bad place to start if you are beginning your journey towards becoming a better gardener.
 Buy the book by clicking below:

-You can also help me plant trees with Trees For Life at the Modern Mint Grove.
+You can plant a tree here in the UK with Trees For Life at the Modern Mint Grove.

 When do you prune?
 Below are a few pointers on when you need to think about your topiary and hedges this year, so you can make sure you clip at the best time and not waste any effort doing work you don’t need to do… January & February Roses, fruit trees and wisteria is where the focus lies.
 Yes, it is cold and the work can be unpleasant because you are often stood on a ladder with your secateurs, barely moving enough to warm the body, but get these jobs done well, with care, and you can enjoy the fruits …

 Last September when I and topiary artist (and mentor) Charlotte Molesworth ran a weekend of topiary masterclasses we had a visit from the garden writer Non Morris.
 You can read more about Non and her garden design work and writings here.
 She has written a lovely article for the February 2022 edition of The English Garden Magazine about her afternoon working with us and learning about topiary – I’m really thrilled by the piece, because she mentions not just a little of the wonderful history of Balmoral Cottage and how the garden grew, but also shares a little of how …